-A common similarity in many applications containing electrokinetic flows is the involvement of multiple regions, such as fluid electrolyte and solid electrodes in batteries.
+A common similarity in many applications containing electrokinetic flows is the involvement of multiple regions, such as fluid electrolytes and solid electrodes in batteries.
 These regions exchange ions with each other and in some instances contain chemical reactions exchanging mass between species.
-For batteries these reactions are a necessary process for operational use.
-However in examples such as chloride corrosion in reinforced concrete, it is a detriment \cite{Sim_Chl_Mig_Rein_Conc}.
+For batteries, these reactions are a necessary process for operational use.
+However, in examples such as chloride corrosion in reinforced concrete, it is a detriment \cite{Sim_Chl_Mig_Rein_Conc}.
 As such, modelling these reactions has just as much importance as the flow they reside in.

 Whilst used extensively in a wide range of physical settings by the research community, SPNP does come with its own caveats.
 For one, SPNP neglects any ion-ion interactions that may occur by assuming a dilute solution.
 This may not hold true for solutions with many ionic species \cite{Compare_SM_PNP}.
 Also, as SPNP is a continuum model, any steric effects are ignored.
-As such, many efforts have been made extending SPNP to be include other physical processes.
+As such, many efforts have been made to extend SPNP to include other physical processes.
 To cover steric effects, free energy functionals using density functional theory (DFT) accounting for long-range Coulomb correlation and hard sphere (HS) interactions of ions \cite{Ji2012,Ma2020,Voukadinova2019} are formulated.
 Extensions to make Nernst-Planck more thermodynamically consistent under non-equilibrium thermodynamics \cite{Therm_Dyn_Cons_PNP_A_Latz,Dreyer2013} have also been proposed.
 To model non-ideal solutions, \cite{Samson1999} proposes an added term to the Nernst-Planck ionic flux considering varying chemical activities solved by the Debye-H\"uckel model.

 Whilst these extensions do further the physical realism of the original SPNP model, this often exacerbates other challenges of SPNP.
-One of the foremost being the non-linear coupling between fields.
-For example, in \cite{Samson1999} the Debye-H\"uckel model equates the chemical activity of a species to the solutions ionic strength.
-This in part creates explicit coupling between all ionic concentrations that is not in classic SPNP, resulting in more complex, often unviable, computational approaches.
+One of the foremost is the non-linear coupling between fields.
+For example, in \cite{Samson1999} the Debye-H\"uckel model equates the chemical activity of a species to the solution's ionic strength.
+This in part creates explicit coupling between all ionic concentrations unlike in classic SPNP, resulting in more complex, often unviable, computational approaches.